Our Policies & Reporting

 - That workers are treated fairly and with respect.

-Lion has filed a comprehensive statement under the Australian Modern Slavery Act for 2020, in its first round of reporting, outlining the action we are taking to help ensure that our supply chains are free from modern slavery - click here to read our statement.
+Lion has filed a comprehensive statement under the Australian Modern Slavery Act for 2021, outlining the actions we are undertaking to ensure that our operations and our broader supply chain are free from modern slavery - click here to read our statement.

 Lion has already filed a modern slavery statement under UK legislation – click here to read our statement.